 I know this is the way things generally work and you’re unlikely to change just for little old me.
-As long as you’re happy with my rates (£300 full-day, £180 half-day) then we’ll get along just fine.
+As long as you’re happy with my rates then we’ll get along just fine.

-I charge on a per-hour basis for my most regular customers.
-And by that, I mean sends-me-work-every-other-week kind of regular.
+I charge on a day or half day basis for my most regular customers.
+And by that, I mean sends-me-work-every-month kind of regular.

 Because the jobs aren’t huge and quoting for each individual one would waste a lot of time.
 Instead, I just invoice for my time once the work is done.

-They know my rate, like my work and never argue the toss when it comes to my invoices.
+They know my rates, like my work and never argue the toss when it comes to my invoices.
 The system works and everyone’s happy.